inveniosoftware/docs-invenio-rdm/docs/deploy/index.md

-In an IaaS deployment, independently of the monitoring and logs aggregation tool of your choice, it is a good practice to store the logs in the in the servers using log rotation.
+In an IaaS deployment, independently of the monitoring and logs aggregation tool of your choice, it is a good practice to store the logs in the servers using log rotation.

 ### Alerting

-Once the monitoring is in place, the next steps is getting alerts for code exceptions and when certain metrics reach a configured threshold.
+Once the monitoring is in place, the next step is getting alerts for code exceptions and when certain metrics reach a configured threshold.

 For the InvenioRDM Python application, [Sentry](https://sentry.io/welcome/) provides a